mikeedi/StatSneezeBot/README.md

 # StatSneezeBot
 Would you like to collect, perhaps, useless statistics about something? [@StatSneezeBot](https://t.me/statsneezebot) can help in this.
+This bot can store data about your sneezes and visualize it on map.
+It can be useful to detect allergic-dangerous, viral or pepper in the air places.
+Or probably you have passion to collect different, perhaps useless, iformation about smth.
 ![](gif/chat.gif)
 ## What is used
 - [pytelegrambotapi](https://github.com/eternnoir/pyTelegramBotAPI)